Camping in Colorado: The Basics

-There’s a wide range of different camping options to choose from in Colorado.
-Whether you like communing with nature or an outing with more creature comforts, we have something to suit your style — including accessible campsites at many of our state and national parks.
+There’s a wide range of different camping options to choose from.
+Whether you like communing with nature or an outing with convenient amenities, we have something to suit your style — including accessible campsites at many of our state and national parks.
 Here are several camping methods that are perfect for beginners and experts alike:

-• Glamping — A more luxurious form of camping (the word is a mashup of “glamour” and “camping”).
-You’ll sleep in a tent permanently located in a scenic outdoor area, but will have an actual bed, private bathrooms and various perks, from Wi-Fi and kitchens to fire rings and mountain bikes you can use for free.
+Glamping — A more luxurious form of camping that provides elevated creature comforts with the outdoors aesthetic.
+You’ll sleep in a tent or yurt permanently located in a scenic outdoor area and equipped with a cozy bed, private bathrooms and various perks, from Wi-Fi and kitchens to fire rings and mountain bikes you can use for free.

 • RV or van camping — This method is perfect for people who want to be close to nature but aren’t yet comfortable sleeping outdoors.
-It’s also a good option if you want to sleep on a real bed and have easy access to amenities.
-You’ll find many parks and campgrounds have dedicated RV sites.
+It’s also a good option if you want to sleep on a real bed and have easy access to the conveniences of home.
+Whether you bring your own or rent one when you arrive, you’ll find many parks and campgrounds have dedicated RV sites.

 Picking a Campsite in Colorado

-There are thousands of campsites in Colorado’s state park and public land systems and hundreds more private sites.
-You simply need to find the part of the state you want to visit, choose a site with the amenities you need and make a reservation.
+There are thousands of campsites in Colorado’s national parks, state parks and other public land systems, with hundreds more in private sites.
+Simply find the part of the state you want to visit, choose a site with the amenities you need, and make a reservation online.

 Colorado State Parks Camping

-Forty-two parks all over the state are administered by Colorado State Parks.
-The system boasts more than 4,000 campsites.
-Amenities at many parks include restrooms, full electrical hookups and shower facilities, and some even have laundry facilities and playgrounds.
+There are 43 state parks with over 4,000 campsites all over the state that are administered by Colorado Parks & Wildlife.
+Amenities at many parks include restrooms, full electrical hookups, picnic sites and showers, while some even have laundry facilities and playgrounds.
 Yurts and cabins available for rent offer comfortable, year-round alternatives to traditional camping.
 Campgrounds can book up months in advance, so plan well ahead and make a reservation as soon as possible.

 Private Campgrounds